top of page

 9 wool textiles colored with plants and embroidered with wool

 Wool cloths colored by indigenous plants from Belgium and the Netherlands.
 The plants used are the leaves of elderberry, sorrel, nettles and willow, the stems of horsetail, the flowers of tansy and roots of cleavers and dandelion.
 A selection of the old Dutch and Flemish names (before standardization in 1907) of the plants is embroidered on some of the cloths.
-The plants that appeared in the 'playgarden' were used to color woolen cloths, the actions were then embroidered on the cloths.
+The plants that appeared in the 'playgarden' were used to color woolen cloths, the actions were then embroidered on the cloths. playgarden is a continuation of the garden projects exploring weeds as a resistance to our capitalist society in three themes: play, love and time.

 The coloring of the plants is approached as an alternative photographic process, where the index of the plants are contained in the canvases.
 The wool used for embroidery is dyed with oak gall nuts, a recipe used as ink in medieval manuscripts.